edbrannin/awesome-code-formatters/Readme.md

 * [Pl/Sql tidy](http://psti.equinoxbase.com/) - Program to tidy, beautify or format Pl/Sql code in a batch file or Dos prompt.
 * [Poor Man's T-SQL Formatter](http://architectshack.com/PoorMansTSqlFormatter.ashx) - .Net 2.0 library with demo UI, command-line bulk formatter, SSMS/Visual Studio add-in, notepad++ plugin, winmerge plugin, and web service for reformatting and coloring T-SQL code to the user's preferences.
+* [sqlparse](https://github.com/andialbrecht/sqlparse) - A non-validating SQL parser module for Python.
+Can be run standalone or from Python; has a variety of options.
+Does not (yet?) support Oracle-specific keywords.

 <a name="python" />
 #### Python